stepchowfun/typical/README.md

 You would then update clients to set the new field.
 Once you're confident that the new field is always being set, you can promote it to required.

 The trouble is that, as long as the field is optional, you can't rely on the type system to ensure the new field is always being set.
-Even if you're confident you've updated the client code appropriately, a collaborator might not be aware of your efforts and might introduce a new violation of your policy before you have the chance to promote the field to required.
+Even if you're confident you've updated the client code appropriately, a fellow teammate might not be aware of your efforts and might introduce a new violation of your policy before you have the chance to promote the field to required.

-You can run into analogous trouble when demoting a required field to optional.
+You can run into similar trouble when demoting a required field to optional.
 Once the field has been demoted, clients might stop setting the field before the servers can handle its absence, unless you can be sure the servers are updated promptly enough.

 ### The trouble with making every field optional